Advising and Admissions

 Current NYU Students

-If your goal is to get started with independent research in NLP, you should take NLU (DS-GA 1012) as soon as you can and before you reach out to me for one-on-one research supervision.
-I designed that class to walk you through your first major research project, and both the prerequisites and the non-project-related assignments are relatively light.
+If your goal is to get started with independent research in NLP, you should take NLU (DS-GA 1012) or MLLU (LING-UA 52) as soon as you can and before you reach out to me for one-on-one research supervision.
+I designed both courses to walk you through your first major NLP research project, and both the prerequisites and the non-project-related assignments are relatively light.

 Prospective Graduate Students

 In the interest of fairness (and my sanity), I don't hold interviews or admissions-related meetings with prospective students until after we have received and reviewed everyone's applications.
 I never hold interviews with MS or undergraduate applicants.

 Prospective Postdocs and Visitors